Huntington Senior Care Network is a nationally recognized not-for-profit

 care to highly specialized programs.

-We are a community-based team of over 30 staff and additional volunteers
+Our community-based team includes over 30 staff and additional volunteers

 and students.
-Together we serve over 600 community members with the ultimate
+Together we serve more than 600 community members with the

 We recently moved to a new home on the Huntington Hospital campus.
 Our